Omgitskillah/alucho.github.io/README.md

 ### Hi there 👋
 Welcome to my gitHub page.
-Most or my repositories are private but I'm working on a couple of portfolio projects to showcase some of my skill.
+Most of my repositories are private but I'm working on a couple of portfolio projects to showcase some of my skill.
 Circle back when you get the chance to catch my updates.

 <!--